Go back

 Take saving the players position for example.
 An objects position is given in 2 numbers.
 The X, and the Y. For this, you would simply use 2 save behaviors.
 One to save the X position, and the other to save the Y position.
 Then when it comes to loading, you would use 2 load behaviors.
 Then instead of setting a label, you would simply move the player object to the loaded X and Y positions.

 Making a plan of what you're trying to save, and when you need to save, you can create a system that works for almost any situation.
+Unlock endless game and app creation with hyperPad for a one-time payment.
+Turn your Procreate designs or digital art into interactive comics, games, and more, then publish directly to the App Store from your iPad.
+Start your game dev journey with hyperPad today and bring your ideas to life!

 Be in the know